 30 Days with King David: On Leadership is as suitable for individual reading as it is for book clubs, small group discussions, home schooling and retreats.
-It can be ordered from Amazon and Barnes & Noble.
+It can be ordered from Amazon, Barnes & Noble and Walmart.

-In this book Buxton traces the life of the Old Testament hero King David through the lens of character, rooted in the ancient tradition of the Cardinal Virtues.
+In this book I trace the life of the Old Testament hero King David through the lens of character, rooted in the ancient tradition of the Cardinal Virtues.
 With the events of David’s life organized into 14 chapters, each chapter looks thoroughly at one aspect of David’s character and how well or poorly he expresses it.
-He skillfully explores the implications of each dimension of character for leading families, congregations, businesses, and organizations today.
+I also explore the implications of each dimension of character for leading families, congregations, businesses, and organizations today.

 Here is a sample of the praise 30 Days with King David: On Leadership is receiving:

 Imam and Executive Director of Institute of Islamic Studies, Ezher Bloom Mosque, Chantilly, VA

 Buxton’s insights cross religious lines of demarcation and provide universal insights.

 For those seeking to read the life of King David through a Christian lens and to extract lessons of leadership therein, 30 Days with King David is accessible and entertaining.
 Rev. Buxton weaves elements of popular culture, political history, and modern management theory into this ancient story.

 Lovett H. Weems, Jr.